silkmoon18/csci-420/assignment-2/readme.md

 1. Multiple light sources.
 (1 directional light and multiple point lights)
 2. Controllable player and a world camera.
 3. .sp contains only point positions, no need to include the number of points. track.txt contains only .sp file paths, no need to include the number of .sp files.
-4. Most details can be found in Utility.h and Utility.cpp.
+4. All details can be found in Utility.h and Utility.cpp.

 <img src="C:\Users\ybhba\AppData\Roaming\Typora\typora-user-images\image-20230302012314513.png" alt="image-20230302012314513" style="zoom:67%;" />

 Open-Ended Problems: (Please document approaches to any open-ended problems that you have tackled)

+1. Use quaternion to represent rotations of objects.

 Keyboard/Mouse controls: (Please document Keyboard/Mouse controls if any)